KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-MD.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-MD.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
+4. Recommendation: Found `git checkout` in file `CONTRIBUTING.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `README.md`: It looks like a package is loaded via CDN.
+5. Recommendation: Found `https://cdnjs.cloudflare.com` in file `README.md`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
+6. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-5. Recommendation: Found `jshint` in file `bower.json`: Replace "jshint" by "eslint".
+7. Recommendation: Found `jshint` in file `bower.json`: Replace "jshint" by "eslint".
-6. Recommendation: Found `jshint` in file `showdown.js`: Replace "jshint" by "eslint".
+8. Recommendation: Found `jshint` in file `showdown.js`: Replace "jshint" by "eslint".
-7. Recommendation: Found `jshint` in file `showdown.js.map`: Replace "jshint" by "eslint".
+9. Recommendation: Found `jshint` in file `showdown.js.map`: Replace "jshint" by "eslint".
-8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+10. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-9. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+11. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
+13. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
-12. Recommendation: There is no CODE_OF_CONDUCT file.
+14. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-13. Recommendation: There is no dependabot configuration file.
+15. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-14. Recommendation: No ESLint configuration was found.
+16. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MealieMenu by zanix](https://github.com/zanix/MMM-MealieMenu)